liudarren3/dia_html_tutorials/README.md

 ## Getting to the website
 1st, let's get to the website
 1. [Login](https://squareup.com/login?lang_code=en-us) into the square website
 2. Input your information.
-I don't think you enabled two-factor authentication, but if you need a code or whatnot let the other teachers know and they can ping me
+I don't think you enabled two-factor authentication, but if you need a code that was sent to me or whatnot let the other teachers know and they can ping me
 3. On the left-hand toolbar, click the 'Online' button and it will take you to 'Online' page.
 It make take some time so you might have to wait a bit

 ![](/click_website.jpg?raw=true)